We all want peace.

 Read Beverly's Story

-Center for Sustainable Change was able to offer a small pilot version of its THRIVING vs Surviving veterans program in Charlotte, NC, in April, 2016.
-Beverly was the only female veteran in the group of five.
+At a small pilot program for veterans in Charlotte, NC in April, 2016, Beverly was the only female veteran in the group of five.
 She came to the three-day event with a lot of skepticism, after years of traditional and non-traditional treatment for PTSD.
 In the quiet, caring environment of our talks about the Principles, she heard her own wisdom.
-Today, she is a supporter, ready to advocate for anything Center for Sustainable Change can do for veterans.
+Today, she is a supporter, ready to advocate for anything the Principles can do for veterans.

 Peace for Veterans will be facilitated by well-known Innate Health practitioners that have years of experience helping veterans.